 How do you clean a delicate surface like plaster or the natural botanicals captured on its surface?

 Dried wild meadow plants on a plaster field remind us of nature's delicate, tough, wild things.
 We are drawn to their natural symmetry: their ordered stamens, pistils, leaves, blades, and seed heads.
 They are delicate even in their mention.
-But, there is a way of dusting this breakable, dimensional, textured artwork that doesn't leave you fearing that the plaster or botanicals' delicate edges and parts will be permanently broken off.

 Plaster is one of the oldest painting supports, and it was initially applied to walls for fresco paintings.
 Over time, our love of texture has incorporated plaster as a key visual component of artwork, and today, artists use traditional plaster, heavy-body acrylics, and even drywall compounds in their recipes to create exciting and unique art.